bookshelves-project/bookshelves-front/content/guides/ereader-series.md

 <alert tpye="info" title="About">

-This article was written using a eReader to present the use of a web browser with an eReader.
-Therefore the screenshots presented to show how to use the browser are related to the eReader interface.
-Most eReaders offer a browser but its location may differ from one eReader to another, so please refer to specialized articles on your eReader if the present guide is not enough to find it. **If your eReader don't offer any browser, you can't use this guide.**
+This article was written using a Kobo as eReader.

 </alert>